 You must also provide information about:

-The form also gives you an opportunity to provide any other information that helps explain why you cannot pay the fee up front or in installments.
+The form also allows you to provide any other information that helps explain why you cannot pay the fee upfront or in installments.

-The court may order one of several things.
-It can:
+The court can order one of the following things: